Manasi2025/Manasi2025/README.md

 ## 🧭 Who I Am

-> I’m highly motivated .NET Developer with 3+ years of experience in the full software development lifecycle, specializing in C#, ASP.NET Core, and robust database optimization.
+> I’m highly motivated Software Developer with 3+ years of experience in the full software development lifecycle, specializing in C#, ASP.NET Core, and robust database optimization.
 > I am currently pursuing Master's in Computer Science, deepening expertise in emerging fields like Data Mining, AI, Blockchain, and Distributed Systems.

 - 🧠 Expertise in .NET backend services and Distributed Systems